Below is a brief summary of the General Medical Services offerred at Wilmslow Health Centre

 A full range of antenatal care is available on Fridays; postnatal care is provided during normal surgery hours.

 All our doctors are trained in contraceptive care and provide a range of family planning services.
-In addition there is a dedicated Family Planning Clinic held weekly at the Health Centre on Tuesday evenings where all forms of contraception are available.

 Well Baby Clinic

 This clinic is held fortnightly.
 The clinic is intended to provide complete health care for your child from birth to five years.
 This includes developmental checks and general advice.
 The clinic is run by a doctor or health visitor as appropriate.

 Reminders are sent automatically when a child’s vaccination is due.